QuantumOfVacuum/kylebebak.github.io/_posts/2016-03-10-tags-categories-jekyll.md

 All pages can declare which __layout__ they "inherit" from, which makes it easy to standardize the look of your site and separate content from presentation.

-Finally, Jekyll allows you to use or write your own [plugins](http://jekyllrb.com/docs/plugins/) to  do all kinds of things, like automatically generate content for your site whenever it's rebuilt, serve as custom Liquid tags and filters, etc.
+Finally, Jekyll allows you to use or write your own [plugins](http://jekyllrb.com/docs/plugins/) to  do all kinds of things, like automatically generate content for your site whenever it's rebuilt, create custom Liquid tags and filters, etc.

 ## Classifying Content